11 May Bringing A Rumour To Life

 We are so excited to be able to reveal our much anticipated specially commissioned and rather spectacular psychedelic “Bring Peace To Life” painting by Marijke Koger-Dunham.

-Marijke, lead artist of the 60’s art collective “the FOOL”, famed for her innovative and visionary endeavors for The Beatles’ cultural center “Apple”, has been working away in LA to produce a rather delightful and uplifting work of art for the Peacing Together project.
+Marijke, lead artist of the 60’s art collective “the FOOL”, famed for her innovative and visionary endeavours for The Beatles’ and the painting of their cultural center “Apple”, has been working away in LA to produce a rather delightful and uplifting work of art for the Peacing Together project.
 We asked Marijke to create a special piece that paid tribute to the heartbeat of the caravan; children’s stories, imagination and inspiration.

 So, Marijke Did Paint John Lennon’s Sgt Peppers Caravan After All …

-It was often rumoured that The Fool had painted John Lennon’s pychedelic Rolls-Royce and Sgt Pepper Caravan, but to quote Marijke …
+It was often rumoured that The Fool had painted John Lennon’s psychedelic Rolls-Royce and Sgt Pepper Caravan, but to quote Marijke …

 “I, nor the Fool, never put a brush to it.”

 But where else do you go to when you want an authentic piece of art for a project rooted in the 60’s psychedelia and Beatles psychedelic era?
 There is only one place to go … and so we did.
 We were over the moon when Marijke agreed to do this commission for us.
 It brings that extra little bit of magic to the whole story too, because at long last the rumours can be said to be a little bit true; Marijke has indeed now painted the Sgt Peppers Gypsy Showman’s Caravan.

 A Limited Number of Signed Prints are available as part of some of our Sponsorship Packages.
 You also have a chance to win a limited edition print in our Monthly Members Prize Draws ~ Simply Join Us as a Peacmaker Member.